Sweacy/ecohearts-skript/README.md

-please ready the dependencies and license file
+please read the dependencies and license file